truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/UpdateScreensSCALE.md

 **Current Version** displays the SCALE release version running on your system.

-**Choose File** opens a browse window where you can locate the downloaded update file.
+**Choose File** opens a browse window where you can locate the downloaded update configuration file.

 The **Update File Temporary Storage Location** dropdown list includes two option, **Memory Device** or a mount location on your system.
 Select the temporary location option on the to designate where the system stores the upgrade file.